 The FAFSA is a form completed by current and prospective college students to determine their eligibility for student financial aid.

-The FAFSA asks for information about you and your family’s finances, including tax returns, so you’ll need your parents’ help to complete it.
+The FAFSA asks for information about you and your family’s finances, including tax returns, so you’ll need your parents’ help to complete it, if considered a dependent student by the Department of Education.

-The information you report on your FAFSA form is used to calculate your EFC.
-Campbell University will use the EFC to determine your federal and state student aid eligibility and financial aid award.
+The information you report on your FAFSA form is used to calculate your SAI.
+Campbell University will use the SAI to determine your federal and state student aid eligibility and financial aid award.

-The Student Aid Report (SAR) is a paper or electronic document that gives you some basic information about your eligibility for federal student aid and lists your answers to the questions on your FAFSA.
+The FAFSA Submission Summary (FSS) is a paper or electronic document that gives you some basic information about your eligibility for federal student aid and lists your answers to the questions on your FAFSA.

-If you provided a valid e-mail address on your FAFSA, you will receive an e-mail with instructions on how to access an online copy of your SAR.
-Typically, you will be able to access your SAR within two weeks of filing your FAFSA.
+If you provided a valid e-mail address on your FAFSA, you will receive an e-mail with instructions on how to access an online copy of your FSS.
+Typically, you will be able to access your FSS within two weeks of filing your FAFSA.

-Note: Any student with an FSA ID can view or print his/her SAR by clicking Log In on the FAFSA on the Web home page to log in, then selecting View or Print your Student Aid Report (SAR) from the “My FAFSA” page.
+Note: Any student with an Student Aid Account can view or print his/her FSS by clicking Log In on the FAFSA on the Web home page to log in, then selecting View or Print your FAFSA Submission Summary (FSS) from the “My FAFSA” page.

 An offer to the student from the school’s financial aid office.
 It contains various types of aid to assist in covering the cost of education.
 Campbell University award packages are electronic.
 View your award details via Self-Service.